dairycultist/natsucraft/README.md

     - spawns slimes?
   - Nether
     - Grows mushrooms, including yellow "glowcaps" that glow when placed
+    - Gold (and diamond) are only found most often (but not exclusively) in the nether
+      - you need gold to make another portal
-    - Now has diamonds! if you don't like mining for endgame gear, you can explore/fight for it instead
+      - if you don't like mining for endgame gear, you can explore/fight for it instead
     - Red slime? idk
 - Maybe berries? idk blueberries are cool, and bunnies, and quails, like the Aether
 - Wings ([reference](https://www.curseforge.com/minecraft/mc-mods/simple-flight))